reinterpretcat/vrp/docs/src/index.md

 the project aims to support a very wide range of VRP variations known as Rich VRP.
 This is achieved through various extension points: custom constraints, objective functions, acceptance criteria, etc.

-By default, it provides a metaheuristic which can be roughly described as *Multi-objective Parthenogenesis based Evolutionary Algorithm with Ruin and Recreate Mutation Operator*.

-More details can be found in [concepts chapter](concepts/index.md).